The course starts by providing a quick overview of some of Azure’s AI services and what you're going to build.

 We’ll start with a quick overview of some of Azure’s AI services and what we’re going to build in this course.
-Then I’ll show you how to create a searchable knowledge base using QnA Maker.
+Then I’ll show you how to create a searchable knowledge base using the question answering service.
 Next, you’ll see how to create a bot and connect it to the knowledge base.
 After that, I’ll show you how to create a web chat app and connect it to the bot.
-Finally, I’ll explain how to enable spoken input and output to the chatbot.
+Finally, I’ll explain how to enable spoken input and output in the chatbot.

 We’d love to get your feedback on this course, so please give it a rating when you’re finished.